chompy/platform_cc/README.md

 ### Installation

 Run the following in a Bash shell...
-`curl -s https://gitlab.com/contextualcode/platform_cc/-/raw/v2.0.x/install.sh | bash /dev/stdin`
+`curl -s https://platform-cc-releases.s3.amazonaws.com/install.sh | bash /dev/stdin`

-After that use the `pcc` command to run Platform_cc.
+After that use the `pcc` command to run Platform.CC.

 Quick Start